jdeluyck/kcoreorg-website/_posts/2026/2026-07-12-the-search-for-email-hosting.md

 > Update 2026/08/03: Fastmail blog: [Fastmail offers EU data region](https://www.fastmail.com/blog/fastmail-offers-eu-data-region/)
 {: .prompt-info }

-In a first phase, the secondary copy of the data still lives in the US as a backup — which, legally, changes very little.
-The blog post does open up the possibility that in a future phase data won't be sent to the US anymore, which would resolve my main issue.
+In a first phase, the secondary copy of the data (for resiliency in case the EU servers go down) will still live in the US.
+The blog post does open up the possibility that in a future phase data won't be sent to the US anymore.

-Being realistic: [international data sharing agreements](https://en.wikipedia.org/wiki/Five_Eyes) exist, and Fastmail's Australian incorporation means [Australian law applies](https://en.wikipedia.org/wiki/Assistance_and_Access_Act_2018) to the company regardless of where the data is hosted.
-But it would be a step in the right direction.
+Fastmail is an Australian company and as such it is [bound by Australian law](https://en.wikipedia.org/wiki/Assistance_and_Access_Act_2018).
+This, combined with [international data sharing agreements](https://en.wikipedia.org/wiki/Five_Eyes), means that data can be subpoenaed regardless of where it is hosted.
+For me personally it feels like a step in the right direction though.
 Bron answered some questions in this [Reddit thread](https://www.reddit.com/r/fastmail/comments/1uvbp83/fastmail_will_add_eu_hosting/) - we'll need to wait and see what happens.